adrinux/HuMC/README.md

 git push -u origin --all
 ```

+It's a good idea to set the baseURL for the staging and production sites at this point if you know  what they'll be.
+For our example site 'awesome' edit 'sites/awesome/themes/bunait/config/staging/config.toml' and 'sites/awesome/themes/bunait/config/production/config.toml'.

 To view your new site and begin work change directory and launch Hugo's built in server:

 ```bash